 Head Start is now accepting applications for the 2014-15 School Year

-Miami-Dade County's Head Start / Early Head Start Program is accepting applications for pregnant women and children ages birth to four (4) years old to participate in the 2014-2015 program year.
-To be eligible, children must be at least four (4) years of age on or before September 1, 2014, or no more than five (5) years old after September 1, 2014.
+Miami-Dade County's Head Start / Early Head Start Program is accepting applications for pregnant women and children ages birth to 4 years old to participate in the 2014-2015 program year.
+To be eligible children must be three (3) or four (4) years of age on or before September 1, 2014, or no more than five (5) years old after September 1, 2014.

 For additional information on Head Start or to locate a center accepting applications in your community contact Head Start at 786-469-4622 or by dialing 311 from any phone.

 - Head Start / Early Head Start Centers 2013-14

 - Head Start Centers with vacancies for the 2013-14 Program Year